 - Animals/Pets (Except for service animals)

-- Food and/or drink (except for water and food in a sealed container)
+- Food and/or drink (except for water in a sealed container)

 - Bicycles, skateboards, or recreational scooters (powered or manual)